amplitude/react-amplitude/README.md

 MIT

-## 🚀 Segment React Quickstart
+## Friends & Related Projects
-Interested in writing analytics code once?
-With Segment, you can collect customer data from any source (web, mobile, server, CRM, etc.) and send it to over 250+ destinations (Google Analytics, Amplitude, Mixpanel, etc.) via the Segment dashboard.
-Follow the [tailored guide for React](https://github.com/segmentio/analytics-react) to get setup.
++ [analytics-react](https://github.com/segmentio/analytics-react): Write analytics code once with Segment and collect customer data from any source and send it to over 250+ destinations.